OrbicCode/Portfolio/portfolio/Plan+Ideas.md

 - Project Page
     - build data for propject page
-    - skillItem map
+    - skillItem map ✅
-    - Then Phone layout and typography
+    - Then Phone layout and typography ✅
-    - Responsiveness
+    - Responsiveness ✅
+    - Link hover effects and responsiveness
+    - click on images to enlarge

 - General
     - Find best way to approach the layout ✅